fabiomantel/Talk2Close/project-documentation/feature-multi-file-processing.md

 - ✅ **Multi-Provider Notifications**: Support for 4 notification channels with provider-specific configuration
 - ✅ **Real-Time Validation**: Immediate feedback and error handling for all configuration changes
 - ✅ **Performance Monitoring**: Dynamic calculation and display of processing capacity and resource usage
-- ✅ **Testing Framework**: Built-in testing capabilities for all notification providers
+- ✅ **Testing Framework**: Built-in testing capabilities for all notification providers with real HTTP requests
 - ✅ **User Experience**: Intuitive interface with responsive design and comprehensive error handling
+- ✅ **Development Support**: Skip test functionality for development and testing workflows
+- ✅ **Provider Integration**: Complete provider testing with real credentials and error handling

 ---